cksystemsteaching/selfie/README.md

 There is one important detail that we should mention here.
 How does the CPU add a signed 12-bit integer to a 64-bit integer in a register, even if that register just contains 0?
 Prior to addition, the CPU *sign-extends* the 12-bit immediate value `imm` from 12 to 64 bits.
 If the sign bit, that is, bit 11 of `imm` is 0, then all bits from 12 to 63 are *reset*, that is, set to 0.
 If the sign bit is 1, then all bits from 12 to 63 are *set*, that is, set to 1.
 Thus the sign-extended version of `imm` is a signed 64-bit integer that encodes exactly the same value as `imm` encodes in 12 bits.
 That's it!

 The actual addition of the 64-bit integer in a register and the sign-extended version of `imm` is then done exactly like we described it in the information chapter.
 Overflows beyond the MSB, that is, bit 63 are ignored.
-So, the `+` in `sp + 8` in the example above denotes 64-bit integer addition with *wrap-around semantics*.
-For example, if `sp` contains UINT64_MAX, then `sp + 8` evaluates to 7 because `UINT64_MAX + 1` is 0.
+So, the `+` in `sp + 16` in the example above denotes 64-bit integer addition with *wrap-around semantics*.
+For example, if `sp` contains UINT64_MAX, then `sp + 16` evaluates to `15` because `UINT64_MAX + 1` is 0.
 Strange but true.
 That phenomenon has lead to many issues with code including costly bugs and is therefore important to keep in mind.

 Let us explore two more important use cases of `addi`, other than just initializing registers with immediate values, taken from the running example:

 ```
-0x8(~1): 0x00028193: addi gp,t0,0
+0x8(~1): 0x00028193: addi gp,t0,0      // initialize gp register
 ```

 obviously makes the CPU *copy* the value in register `t0` to register `gp` while: